 Do I need advertisement consent?

 The national advertisement regulations control the display of advertisements and signs.
 This includes shop signs, estate agents boards, hoardings and flags.
-If you are intending to display an outdoor advertisement or sign, you may need to apply for advertisement consent.
+If you intend to display an outdoor advertisement or sign, you may need to apply for advertisement consent.
 There are certain types of signs which do not need consent.
 They have what is known as deemed consent rights.

 Outdoor advertisements and signs: a guide for advertisers will help you understand whether you need to apply for advertisement consent.

 Where can I find further information?

-Chapter 8 of Camden Planning Guidance 1 Design Camden Planning Guidance 1 - Design provides guidance and advice on the design and sighting of advertisements.
+- chapter 8 of Camden Planning Guidance 1 Design Camden Planning Guidance 1 - Design.

 For further information on estate agent boards, see our page on estate agent boards.